ayu15dubey/E-Commerce-App/Readme.md

 ## Included docker file which will make the docker image and can be use to containerize services which is independent of environment.

-Please have a look and can mail me at ayu16dubey@gmail.com for any queries.
+For any queries can mail me at ayu16dubey@gmail.com for any queries.

 Thankyou.